justintdeal/Team-BeDot/README.md

-# Team-BeDot: Child Safety Application
+# Team-BeDot: ChildSafe Application
+JIE 0346 Spring 2021

+Team members: Samuel Thomas, Justin Deal, Jayla Demaine, Sora Bang, Elina Ebby

 This is a cross platform mobile application created with React Native and Expo.
 The goal of this app is to help new parents learn critical child safety measures and best practices.